dorothyjung/MatrixDecryption/README.md

 MatrixDecryption
 ================

-1. Use SSE Instructions (see lab 7)
+1. Use SSE Instructions (see lab 7): DONE

 load C[j*n to j*n+n] in a register on the outermost loop (j).
 -store C[j*n to j*n+n] back into memory (sse)